Extreme cold may freeze tissues, destroying them and sometimes the surrounding tissues.

 In the hospital, warming is begun or continued.
 Full rewarming takes about 15 to 30 minutes.
 During rewarming, people are encouraged to move the affected part gently.
 The frostbitten area becomes extremely painful as it is warmed, so an injection of an opioid analgesic may be necessary.
 Blisters should not be broken.
 If blisters break, they should be covered with antibiotic ointment.

 Once the tissue is warmed, the frostbitten area should be gently washed, dried, wrapped in sterile bandages, and kept meticulously clean and dry to prevent infection.
 Anti-inflammatory drugs, such as ibuprofen by mouth or aloe vera gel applied topically, help relieve the inflammation.
-Infection requires use of antibiotics, although some doctors try to prevent infection from occurring by giving antibiotics to all people with deep frostbite.
-Some doctors also use drugs given into a vein or artery to improve circulation to the affected area, although these forms of treatment are beneficial only in the first few days after injury.
-Doctors may give tetanus toxoid Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
+Infection requires use of antibiotics, although some health care providers try to prevent infection from occurring by giving antibiotics to all people with deep frostbite.
+Some health care providers also use drugs given into a vein or artery to improve circulation to the affected area, although these forms of treatment are beneficial only in the first few days after injury.
+Health care providers may give tetanus toxoid Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
 Tetanus usually develops after a wound... read more if the person has not been vaccinated against tetanus or is overdue for a tetanus booster.

 After hospital discharge

 People need to eat a healthy diet to ensure the body produces enough heat.